syncfusion-content/maui-docs/MAUI/DatePicker/customizations.md

 {% endtabs %}

-### Customization of selected item
+### Customization of the selected item

-You can customize the selected view text style of the `Date Picker` using the [SelectedTextStyle] property of the [SfDatePicker].
+Customize the selected view text style of the Date Picker using the [SelectedTextStyle] property of the [SfDatePicker].

 {% tabs %}